-How I Spent My Sumner Vacation.
+How I Spent My Summer Vacation.
 August 24.
 August 26?
 Shit.
-August, 1955...
+August, 1955..
 Sunflower County Mississippi U.S.A.

-[He stands and blocks the scene with his hands.]
+lHe stands and blocks the scene with his hands.l

-A greyhound bus station.
+Greyhound bus station.
 Chicago.
 Crowded.
-Hot. (wipes under his chin.)
-Here's me bopping on in. (tosses the money.)
+Hot.
+[Wipes under his chin.]
+Here's me bopping on in.
+[Bops around.]
+Got my suitcase.
+Money in my wallet.
+[To clerk.]
+Hey, baby.
+[Tosses the money.]
 Yeah, you ain't deaf.
 Mississippi.
 Huh?
 No way!
 Round trip, baby.
 This is definitely a round trip.
-Sheeee, two weeks and the newstand.
+Sheeee, two weeks and I'm back in Chicago!
+Where I belong.
+Same to you!
+Then.
+Then.
+I stroll over to the newstand.
 Buy me a Plastic Man Comic and a pack of Lucky Strike.
 Couple of Butternut candy bars.
 Some Wrigley.
 Spearmint.
-(Unwraps the gum.)
+[Unwraps the gum.]
 Mmmmmm.
-(Chewing with deep pleasure.)
-Gotta get me a Goea Cola.
-(Drinks it, tosses bottle.
-Looks at watch.)
+[Chewing with deep pleasure.]
+Gotta get me a Co' Cola.
+[Drinks it, tosses bottle.
+Looks at watch.]
 Right on time.
 Hey, buddy!
 I'm first.
 Ticket right here, sir.
 Sit myself down.
-(Pointedly.)
+[Pointedly.]
 Up front.
 No, not up front.
 This is gonna be a long trip and I need room, man.
 Room.
 Go to the back; spread myself out.
-(Does so, looks out window,) Ma.
+[Does so, looks out window.]
 Ma.
+Ma.
 Here I am.
-(Waves.)
+[Waves.]
 What?
 I can't hear.
 Stay out of what?
 Oh.
 Yeah, sure.
 Yeah.
 Bye!
-Mmmmmmmm.
-(Imitating sound of motor, rocking a little in his seat.)
+Mmmmmmm.
+[Imitating sound of motor, rocking a little in his seat.]
 I light me up a cig.
-(Smokes and gazes out of window.)
+[Smokes and gazes out of window.]
 'S green.
 Wow.
 One mile and it's green.
 Lawns.
 Look at those trees!
 Oh, man!
-(Yawns.)
+[Yawns.]
 Sun's going down.
-(Closes his eyes; snores; wakes; looks out of window.)
+[Closes his eyes; snores; wakes; looks out of window.]
 Ha ha.
 Oh, man!
 Don't tell me that's cotton!
 Ha ha.
 I thought it was gonna be big.
 Big bushes of it.
 Like snowballs.
 Like, like cotton.
 This is jive.
 Where the houses?
 Oops, there's one.
 Damn.
 Shoe boxes.
-Wee little shoe boxes from Thom Mcann.
+Wee little shoe boxes from Thom Mc An.
 Hey, Mississippi, ain't you got no towns?
 No magnolia?
 Lord have mercy.
 Look at that.
 Hey!
 Hey!
-(Waving.)
+[Waving.]
 Where your shoes, nigger?
-(Laughs.)
-(TK?)
-(Opens window, pokes his head out.)
+[Laughs.
+Opens window, pokes his head out.]
 Mmmm.
 What is it?
-(Inhaling) Something, something, sweet like honeysuckle, leaves, moss.
-And (his voice alters) mud.
+[Inhaling.]
+Something, something, sweet like honeysuckle?
+Leaves.
+Moss.
+And [his voice alters] mud.
 Smells like mud.
 And water.